-REQ REQUIREMENT COMPLETED A. Advertise the public hearing on the LHA website.
-04/22/2022 В. Advertise the public hearing in public postings.
-04/22/2022 C. Notify all LTO's and RAB, if there is one, of the hearing and N1/A provide access to the Proposed Annual Plan.
+REQU DATE COMPLETED Α. Advertise the public hearing on the LHA website.
+4/25/2025 Β. Advertise the public hearing in public postings.
+4/25/2025 C. Notify all LTOs or RAB (if there is one) of the hearing and provide access to the Proposed Annual Plan.
 N/A D. Post draft AP for tenant and public viewing.
-04/22/2022 E. Hold quarterly meeting with LTO or RAB to review the draft AP.
-N1/A (Must occur before the LHA Board reviews the Annual Plan.)
+4/25/2025 E. Hold quarterly meeting with LTO or RAB to review the draft AP.
+(Must occur before the LHA Board reviews the Annual Plan.)
 N/A F. Annual Plan Hearing.
 Hosted by the LHA Board, with a quorum of members present.
 (For Boston, the Administrator will host the hearing.)
-G. Executive Director presents the Annual Plan to the Board.
-H. Board votes to approve the AP.
+6/17/2025 G. Executive Director presents the Annual Plan to the Board.
+6/17/2025 H. Board votes to approve the AP.
 (For Boston Housing Authority, the Administrator approves and submits the AP.)
+6/17/2025